AMReX-Fusion/Furnace/Docs/source/problem_setups.rst

    * ``toy_convect``: A simple nova-like convection problem with an external heating source.
-This problem shows how to use the model parser to initialize a 1-d atmosphere on the Castro grid, incorporate a custom tagging routine, sponge the fluid above the atmosphere, and write a custom diagnostics routine.
+This problem shows how to use the model parser to initialize a 1-d atmosphere on the Furnace grid, incorporate a custom tagging routine, sponge the fluid above the atmosphere, and write a custom diagnostics routine.
      A MAESTROeX version of this problem setup also exists.